jbcodeforce/ML-studies/docs/genAI/index.md

 * Cost: not just to train the models, but also for inference with running the models, with low latency and high-throughput.
 * Simple to integrate with existing apps and data.
 * Whenever we want to teach an LLM to use a tool, we need enough annotated tool calls to fine tune the LLM.
 We can use in-context learning to create a model that annotates tool calls for the input query.
 Incorrect calls can be filtered by executing the tools and filtering the outputs based on the ground truth answer.

-### Discovery Assessment

-When engaging with a customer it is important to assess where they are in their GenAi adoption.
-Think big about the opportunities, but start small with problems that cause day-to-day irritations for the employees or customer.

-???- question "Research for opportunities"
-    * What manual or repetitive processes could be automated with generative AI?
-    * Where do employees spend the most time today gathering information to do their jobs?
-    * What customer/user pain points could be addressed with more natural conversation?
-    * What content creation processes could be enhanced through AI generated drafts?
-    * What expert skills are scarce in your organization that AI models could supplement?
-    * What insights could be uncovered from large volumes of unstructured data using AI?
-    * What risks or inefficiencies exist from decisions made with incomplete information?
-    * Where does communication break down today between teams, customers or regions?
-    * What predictions would help you make smarter real-time decisions?
-    * What new products, services or business models could AI capabilities enable?
-    * What tasks or processes still rely heavily on tribal knowledge that could be systematized?
-    * What information gets trapped in siloed systems and could be unlocked with AI?
-    * What customer research efforts could be accelerated with interactive AI agents?
-    * What compliance processes result in slowdowns getting products/services to market?

-???- question "Use cases and business needs"
-    * What are the potential use cases?
-B2B, B2C, Employees?
-    * Is the use case considered a strategic priority?
-Sponsor?
-    * What is the value associated with the use case?
-    * Are subject matter experts available to support the use case?
-    * Who is the end user?
-    * What are the current user's challenges and pains?
-    * What will be the "ha-ha" moment for the user?
-    * Do you have data sets?
-Quality?

-???- question "Experience in AI"
-    * Are you using AI in your current business applications, or processes?
-    * What are current/past successes by adopting AI in the business execution?
-    * What is the current level of ML support needed for your technical staff?
-    * Do you need capabilities like summarization, text generation, speech recognition?
-    * How will you monitor model performance and detect model drift over time?

-???- question "Generative AI current adoption"
-    * How familiar with Generative AI? and its common use cases?
-    * What GenAI technologies have you/are you evaluating?
-    * Have you started prototyping?
-    * Do you have AI-powered products or features on your roadmap?
-    * Do you have tried to use an existing generative models? to tune it?
-    * What are the current process to evaluate Gen AI models?
-    * What is your risk appetite for model hallucination and its potential consequences?
-    * How do you plan to do domain  adaptation?
-Do you plan to pre-train, fine-tune or do some in-context  prompting for domain adaptation?
-    * How frequently data changes?
-How frequently do you expect to need to retrain models with new data?

-???- question "Integration needs"
-    * Is it a new solution or extending an existing one?
-    * Where data coming from?
-    * What type of systems to integrate the solution with?
-    * Any expected performance requirements?

-???- question "Security and compliance needs"
-    * Code privacy and IP related code control

 ## Concepts